 1. Tools, tools, tools – Bit.ly has been around for a while.
 They clearly know that people need access to making short links everywhere.
 Bit.ly has tools like an iOS app, a Chrome extension and even a great API.
 Compare that to Google’s website only approach and no API.
 If you were really going to try and brand all links, this reduces the work you’d have to do.

 2. More options – And, that includes information about how your links are working.
 For example, taking a short link and adding a + to tend gives you a wealth of statistics and details about the link’s effectiveness.
 Here, take a look: u.cwl.cc/12GRAht+.
 Google offers a simple click count.

-So far, Bit.ly looks like a a great service and I’m looking forward to seeing how it changes the way I make, create and share short links.
-There are a great many who despise short linking services, but I feel the usefulness of them outweighs the many abuses I’ve seen.
+So far, Bit.ly looks like a great service and I’m looking forward to seeing how it changes the way I make, create and share short links.
+There are a great many who despise short linking services, but I feel the usefulness of them outweighs the many cases of abuse I’ve seen.
 The web has always been about pages that link to each other, and the ease of using those links – after all, why bother turning an IP into a domain if that becomes a 250 character URL that no one can type?.